SeisComP3/seiscomp3/src/trunk/apps/processing/scautoloc/descriptions/scautoloc.rst

 internal origin score, which is based on properties of the picks themselves in the context of the respective origin (residuals, RMS, azimuthal gaps).
 In addition, the amplitudes provide valuable means of comparing origin qualities.
-Obviously, a pick with a high SNR will less likely be a transient burst of noise than a pick merely exceeding the SNR threshold.
+Obviously, a pick with a high :term:`SNR` will less likely be a transient burst of noise than a pick merely exceeding the SNR threshold.
 A high-SNR pick thus increases the origin score.
 Similarly, a pick associated to a large absolute amplitude is more likely to correspond to a real seismic onset, especially in case of simultaneous, large-amplitude observations at neighboring stations.
 A special case arises, when several nearby stations report amplitudes above a certain “XXL threshold”.
-For details see the section "Preliminary origins".
+For details see the section :ref:`Preliminary origins <sec-scautoloc-prelim-origins>`.
 The amplitudes used by scautoloc are of type "snr" and "mb", corresponding to the (relative, unit-less) SNR amplitude and the (absolute) "mb" amplitude, respectively.
-These two amplitudes are provided by [#scautopick scautopick].
+These two amplitudes are provided by :ref:`scautopick`.
 In case of a setup in which scautopick is replaced by a different automatic picker, these two amplitudes must nevertheless be provided to scautoloc.
 Otherwise, the picks are not used.
 At the moment this is a strict requirement,